TheLastGimbus/D-Link_Scraper/README.md

 (and also the reason why I created it :D)

 ## Library
+As always, before using, you need to `pip3 install -r requirements.txt`

 To scrape the data from you router, you will need a RSA hash of your password - I wasn't smart enough to reverse-engineer on how the router hashes it on login site, so you will need to obtain it yourself:
 1. Open router website